MattiasSundquist/React.js-todo-app/README.md

 # How to run

+1. Run 'npm install'

-Run 'npm run server' to start the mock database.
+2. Run 'npm run server' to start the mock database.

-Run 'npm start' to start the development server
+3. Run 'npm start' to start the development server